 20. Pattaya Cruise Tour – Sail Through Alluring Waterscapes

 Other popular island cruises to take are for Koh Rin with beautiful coral reefs.
 Monkey Island is another famous destination for cruise tours.
-The name is derived because of a small rock which is home to over a hundred gibbons.
+The name is derived because of a small rock that is home to over a hundred gibbons.
 Don’t worry!
 The animals are all friends with the tourists around.

-Average Cost: 1500-2000 Thai Baht per person including long trip, food and drinks
+Average Cost: 1500-2000 Thai Baht per person including long trip, food, and drinks

 21. Khao Chi Chan – See The Buddha Engraved

 Also known as the Buddha Mountain, this place has a gigantic engraving of Buddha which is the biggest in the world.
 This limestone hill was used to be an active site for the construction industry before it was closed.
-By the year 1996, the laser etched a carving into the rock which is celebrated as a part of His Majesty the King of Thailand’s 50th year on the throne.
+By the year 1996, the laser-etched a carving into the rock which is celebrated as a part of His Majesty the King of Thailand’s 50th year on the throne.